x4e/Blog/002-Breaking-The-Verifier-2/ReadMe.md

 And thats it...
 Now any class verified with the split verifier will instantly pass verification.

-You can test this by running `run.sh`.
+You can test this by running [run.sh](https://github.com/x4e/Blog/blob/master/002-Breaking-The-Verifier-2/run.sh).

 ## Edit 1